 How long should we walk?

 For most overweight or obese dogs, providing they have normal heart and lung function and no other pre-existing medical conditions, we recommend starting with 30-minute walks at least five times a week.
-Ideally, you should do the walking for exercise seven days a week.
+Ideally, you should walk for exercise seven days a week.
 A sample schedule follows:

 How often should I weigh my dog?

-Remember, physical activity such as this should be thought of as "fun with a purpose".
-When you combine exercise with proper diet and lifestyle, you contribute to your dog's health and well being and improve the quality of life for both of you.
+Remember, physical activity should be thought of as fun with a purpose.
+When you combine exercise with a proper diet and lifestyle, you contribute to your dog's health and well-being and improve the quality of life for both of you.